AnaghSharma/anaghsharma.github.io/_posts/2019-09-30-rgb-vs-hsb-vs-hsl-demystified.md

 ### Delving into colour models and some of the types that are out there.

 <br>
 When I started working as a Designer, I had a vague idea about the colour models.
 I had studied them in college as part of the Computer Graphics subject but never thought that I would be in a situation to explore and use them.
 When you start your journey as a Designer, there are many articles out there to teach you about the colour theory and all, but hardly anyone would explain about colour models or the better part of them - how to use the colour models.
-I was familiar with RGB, HSB, CMYK and others, or so I thought, but when I began working on the design system for [Innovaccer](https://www.innovaccer.com){:target="_blank"}{:.active}, I realised that I do not have enough knowledge of the colour models to generate a consistent and accessible colour palette.
+I was familiar with RGB, HSB, CMYK and others, or so I thought, but when I began working on the design system for [Innovaccer](https://www.innovaccer.com){:target="_blank" aria-label="Go to innovaccer.com"}{:.active .font-medium}, I realised that I do not have enough knowledge of the colour models to generate a consistent and accessible colour palette.
 If you have come across these colour models and are kinda curious about them, read on.

 <br>
 ###### **ONE WORD AT A TIME**